chanzuckerberg/single-cell/rfcs/0001-data-portal-architecture/text.md

 <p style="text-align: center;"><b>Figure 1</b>: High-level architecture of the data portal for the first draft (note the human manually adding new datasets as a user of the backend data portal functionality which will eventually be non-existent).</p>

-#### Project Processing Stages/Event Definitions
+#### Collection Processing Stages/Event Definitions

 The major part of the overall system is the middle layer of centralized data processing.
-These are the steps that occur once a submitter is ready to submit a project for either viewing privately or publicly and propagates the project and associated matrix files to the Corpora downstream services, i.e. the Data Portal and cellxgene.
+These are the steps that occur once a submitter is ready to submit a collection for either viewing privately or publicly and propagates the collection and associated matrix files to the Corpora downstream services, i.e. the Data Portal and cellxgene.

 ![alt_text](imgs/flow_diagram_of_downloadable_artifacts.png)